 Initially, I started out looking for ways to generate monthly cash flow fast and mobile homes were the least expensive way to do so.
 I learned about Lonnie Scruggs and read his book 'Deals on Wheels' which taught me how to find, buy, and sell individual mobile homes.
 I became instantly obsessed with mobile homes due to the seemingly never-ending demand for the homes we had for sale.
 Through my 'Lonnie Dealing' journey, I met a mobile home park owner and offered to buy him lunch to learn about his path to wealth and mobile home park ownership, which was a dream of mine at the time.
 That $30 lunch provided me the highest rate of return on any investment I've ever received to date and I'm so glad that I reached out for mentorship!
 I left that meeting, went straight home, and wrote on my refrigerator with a dry erase marker in big black letters: "Goal #1: Buy a mobile home park in 2016!"
 Then, as you may be able to relate, I got sidetracked with my current "Lonnie Deals" while still wholesaling and flipping and didn't execute for almost a year.

 Sometime later I was invited to a local live event hosted by the NuView Trust Company and it was focused on alternative self-directed IRA investment opportunities.
 At the event I heard a gentleman named Ryan Smith from Elevation Capital speak in-depth about mobile home park investing.
 I quickly approached him after the event and he was kind enough to speak in depth with me about mobile home park investing and he even gave me the book 'Trailer Cash' written by his wife, Jamie Smith.
 A short time after he invited me to another live event he taught all about mobile home park investing and operations.
 I was fascinated and sat front row during the entire training with my wife Katie.
 On the last day of that event, he told me that he could already tell that I was going to "crush it" in the mobile home park business.
 That single line of encouragement gave me the confidence I needed to start making waves in the space.
 I started searching for deals through cold calling mobile home park owners and mailing out letters to generate motivated seller leads, just as I had when wholesaling single-family real estate.
 A few weeks later I attended the MHU Boot Camp (Frank and Dave 3 day boot camp) and met some really great people that were interested in investing passively in mobile home parks.
 I also fine-tuned my skills on valuing and completing due diligence on mobile home parks at this great educational boot camp that comes to Orlando every year.
 You can tell what's coming next right?
 It was like all of the stars aligned and all of my prayers had been answered.
 God came through big time and I found my first lead on a mobile home park in Edwardsville, Illinois.
 It consisted of 67 lots, 58 of which were occupied.
 I came to terms with the sellers at a 10 cap price of $1.34M and then instantly reached out to my MHU attendee investors to try and put the deal together.
 It was a great success!
 We closed after 45 days of due diligence and some concessions on behalf of the seller due to some items we found during due diligence.
 22 months after purchasing that property and getting it up to 100% occupancy we refinanced and the property appraised at $2.4 million!
-That was a huge win for us and since then we have been blessed with a few more value add refinances, all of which you can find on our 'Case Study' web page here: https://www.keelteam.com/case-study
+That was a huge win for us and since then we have been blessed with a few more value add refinances, some of which you can find on our 'Case Study' web page here: https://www.keelteam.com/case-study

 I would love to connect with you now that you know my story.
 Please click here and reach out so I can provide value to you: https://www.andrewkeel.com/contact